sparkflows/sparkflows-docs/docs/tutorials/data-exploration/visualizations.rst

 Graphing Distribution of Sales Revenue
 -----------------------------------

-We use the ``Graph Group by Column`` processor to visually gauge the profile of our data.
+We use the ``BoxPlot`` processor to chart the distribution of a selected variable.
+This node also has the option to group by a different variable.
+In this case we are grouping sales by the ProductLine to show to distribution of sales in each category.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^